What is a cooperative preschool?

 I work full-time and so does my spouse, how would we be able to co-op?

 We work with many career families to accommodate their preferred work day whenever possible (which is most of the time!).
 We welcome family members to co-op as well.
 In addition, the total commitment is typically just three and a half hours.
-In 2014, we introduced the option of a once-a-month co-op program for parents who need, or prefer, a lighter commitment.
+In 2014 for our Threes and Pre-K programs, we introduced the option of a once-a-month co-op program for parents who need, or prefer, a lighter commitment.
 Our flexible approach presents a very manageable opportunity for working parents.

 How will I know what do to?